WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

       | Vision Accelerator        | Video Processing Unit                   |
       +---------------------------+-----------------------------------------+

-Er zijn benchmarks beschikbaar  die de performantie van populaire ML-modellen (Neurale Netwerken) test op TPU-hardware en vergelijkt met CPU-performantie op een desktop en op een SBC.
-De resultaten van deze benchmark (inferentietijd in ms) zijn weergegeven in Tabel `[tab:coralbench] <#tab:coralbench>`__.
+Benchmarks are available that
+tests the performance of popular ML (Neural Networks) models on TPU hardware and compares with CPU performance on a desktop and on an SBC.
+The results of this benchmark (inference time in ms) are shown in Table `[tab:coralbench] <#tab:coralbench>`__.